umts/aggressive-epsilon/README.md

 These endpoints are structured so that customer service interfaces need not be concerned with IDs of objects other than reservations.

+In general, reservations can only be edited by the customer service interface which created them, or by management interfaces which have write access to the type of item which is reserved.

 + `GET /item_types`

   This endpoint returns a collection of types of items which can be reserved.